AdesisNetlife/grunt-pug-i18n/README.md

 ## Getting started

-This plugin is exactly the same as [grunt-contrib-jade][1], but it adds high level support for [Jade][3] template internationalization based on JSON/YAML/JS files
+This plugin is exactly the same as [grunt-contrib-jade][1], but it adds high level support for [Jade][3] template internationalization based on JSON/YAML/JS files.

+It uses [grunt-newer][6] to compile the jade files only if the languages files have changed.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](hettp://gruntjs.com/sample-gruntfil) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: